Drazape/SymP/README.md

 [Wiki: Switches](https://github.com/Dracape/SymP/wiki/Usage#switches "Wiki: Page Usage#switches")
 # Demonstration
 The commands
 - `ln --symbolic        --force --no-target-directory`
-- `cp --recursive --symbolic-link --force --no-target-directory`
+- `cp --symbolic-link   --force --no-target-directory --recursive`
 - `symp`

 will be used on the following file-hierarchy (since this program is an balance between the 2 standard utility commands):